BboyAkers/austinakers.com/content/blog/v-card-in-depth.md

  #### Shell

- Inside the return statement on line 104 we see `<Tag>`.
+ Inside the return statement on [line 122](https://github.com/vuetifyjs/vuetify/blob/f00e0017f0779faba82e739178a92078fd986967/packages/vuetify/src/components/VCard/VCard.tsx#L122) we see `<Tag>`.
 What exactly is this "Tag" component?
 The <Tag> component is essentially an agnostic component that inherits the name of the defined component's name property.
  (Fact check.
 Looks likes it's a div by default.)

-o
 ### Layout

 Inside the shell the layout is defined.
 There are a multitude of ternary statements determining what to render.
-An example of this is on line 133:
+An example of this is on [line 151](https://github.com/vuetifyjs/vuetify/blob/f00e0017f0779faba82e739178a92078fd986967/packages/vuetify/src/components/VCard/VCard.tsx#L1513):

 ```ts
 { hasImage && (